AI Glossary

 Training

-The process of teaching machine learning models to learn patterns from data by adjusting their parameters
+The process of teaching machine learning models to learn patterns from data by adjusting their parameters.

 trainingmachine learningmodel learning+1

-Transfer Learning
+Transfer Learning (TL)

-Machine learning technique where knowledge from one task is applied to a related task, reducing data requirements and training time
+Machine learning technique where knowledge from one task is applied to a related task, reducing data requirements and training time.

 transfer learningmachine learningpre-trained models+3